JoinColony/docs/colony/learn/governance/motions.md

 ## The Motion lifecycle

 ### Step 1: Create a Motion
-Anyone within a colony can start a Motion. [**See how to create a Motion in the Colony UI.**](../../use/governance/motions-and-disputes/creating-a-motion.md)
+Anyone within a colony can start a Motion.

 ### Step 2: Stake the Motion